In a fast-changing world our old assumptions are increasingly no longer holding true.

 ‘Should’ is a word that strongly urges us to do something but never quite explains why.

 If you want to avoid the danger this can bring it is worth spending time to become aware of its power.

 “You should do that” is clearly an instruction that you ‘ought to’, ‘have to’, or ‘must’ do a thing.
 It implies a duty, an obligation, or perhaps even a ‘correct’ way of doing things.
 “You should vote for me.”
 “You should buy this book.”
 “You should feel angry about this situation.”
 All these are strong statements but none of them explains why you should do these things.

-To understand whether the recommended action will lead to an outcome we want we then need to ask: “Why? … Why should I do that?
-Why should it be that way?
-Why should we?”
+To decide our best way forward we need to understand whether the recommended action will lead to the outcome we want.
+And to do that we need to ask why: “Why should I do that?
+Why should I think that?
+Why should things be done that way?”

-But if we get back an ‘input’ answer — “Because the policy is…,” “Because the rules say…,” or “Because that’s what we always do…” — then we realise that this is just another set of ‘shoulds’.
-Policy, rules, and habit are just a shortcut, a rule of thumb that used to work in the past but in a time of change and churning might not reflect the way the world works now.
+But sometimes we will get back an ‘input’ answer — “Because the rules say…,” “Because the policy is…,” or “Because that’s what we’ve always done…” If this happens, realise that these policies, habits, and rules are just another set of ‘shoulds’: rules of thumb that used to work in the past but might not work in the way the world is now.

 Once we become aware of it then the word ‘should’ it becomes a very useful ally for us.
 It becomes a clear and very visible red warning flag that tells us to pause, look more closely, and ask ourselves whether we agree.
 Should we do what is being recommended?
 Or is an unconscious assumption taking place — perhaps even a deliberate manipulation?